laurent22/joplin/readme/api/tutorials/cm6_plugin.md

 :::note

 This guide describes how to create a plugin for Joplin's [CodeMirror 6](https://codemirror.net/)-based Markdown editor.
-This is the text editor on mobile devices and newer versions of Joplin desktop (>= 3.1).
-Before v3.1, this editor was in beta and needed to be enabled under settings > general.
+The plugin created in this guide should work on both mobile and desktop.
+However, on Joplin desktop before version 3.1, the beta editor will need to be enabled in settings > general.

 :::